chainify/pallet-nolik/README.md

   - The public key of a user is his address at the same time.
 - Sending permissions
   - The message can be sent and broadcasted only if the sender has a right to do it.
-  The rights are set by the recipient and configured with a white list and a black list of senders.
+  The rights are set by the recipient and configured with a whitelist and a blacklist of senders.
   If the sender has a right to send the message it will be broadcasted through the network, otherwise, it will be rejected.
-  - Create white lists and black lists or senders.
+  - Create whitelists and blacklists or senders.
 - Download the code from GitHub, compile it and use it.
 No need to trust that the open-source code is similar to the downloaded app.